 - "The form-fitting front bucket seats are generously bolstered for lateral support." -- Kelley Blue Book

-The Lexus CT 200h has 14.3 cubic feet of cargo space behind the second row.
-The CT 200h’s cargo space is good for a hybrid hatchback, but reviewers say the cargo area’s high floor limits what can fit inside.
-Test drivers also mention that the cabin lacks storage space, and that the glove box and door bins are too small.
+The Lexus CT Hybrid has 14.3 cubic feet of cargo space behind its 60/40-split-folding rear seats, which is good for an upscale small car, but not great for a hatchback.
+Critics say the CT Hybrid’s high cargo floor restricts the height of items you can put in the cargo area.
+Test drivers also mention that the cabin lacks storage spaces, and that the glove box and door bins are fairly small.